-Your doctor is an excellent first point of contact if you're thinking about quitting.
+Your GP is an excellent first point of contact if you're thinking about stopping smoking.

-Your doctor can also offer encouragement and support along the way and chat to you about any worries you might have about quitting.
+Your GP can also offer encouragement and support along the way.
+They can chat to you about any worries you might have about stopping smoking.

-Did you know that the best way to quit is to use medication or nicotine replacement products plus a personalised service like Quitline?
+Did you know that the best way to quit is to use stop smoking medications and to speak with a Quitline counsellor?

 Explore other support options